Offers of Admission

 Timing and Process for Admission Decisions

-We anticipate that the majority of decisions will be made between February and the end of May 2020 based on application processing timeframes and timelines for evaluating non-academic requirements.
+We anticipate that the majority of decisions will be made between February and the end of May 2021 based on application processing time frames and timelines for evaluating non-academic requirements.

 Subject to space availability in programs, applications, amendments and supporting documents may continue to be reviewed after the Guaranteed Consideration Date for fall admission.
 Some part-time undergraduate programs also accept applications for the winter and spring terms.
 Visit our Application Dates page for details.